 Bryn Davies is a Marie Skłodowska-Curie Fellow in the Applied Mathematics & Mathematical Physics Section of the Department of Mathematics.
-He is an applied analyst and his research establishes rigorous mathematical solutions for fundamental problems in wave physics.
-He uses techniques from the analysis of PDEs, spectral theory and asymptotic methods to study wave propagation in complex media and to inform the design of experimental setups.
+He is an applied analyst whose research establishes rigorous mathematical solutions for fundamental problems in wave physics.
+He uses techniques from the spectral theory, analysis of PDEs and asymptotic methods to study wave propagation in complex media and to inform the design of experimental setups.
 He has developed theory for applications including topological waveguides, high-contrast nano-particles, enhanced sensors and bio-inspired metamaterials.

 UK Metamaterials Network